jocosocial/twitarr/rest_documentation.md

     "room_number": "string", # May be null
     "real_name": "string", # May be null
     "pronouns": "string", # May be null
+    "show_pronouns": boolean, # Controls if pronouns are included in UserInfo{}
     "home_location": "string", # May be null
     "unnoticed_alerts": boolean # Excluded from admin endpoints }